INDIANAPOLIS — Menstrual cups are better for the environment, easier on the wallet, and, let's be honest, better for vaginal health.

 Sunny Period is looking toward the future of period care.

-Jarvis and Belardo started down the path of period care because they were so passionate about
+Jarvis and Belardo started down the path of period care because they were so passionate about eradicating period poverty and changing the conversations our society has about menstrual cycles.

 "We definitely have some interesting conversations at times and had to get super comfortable talking about periods with everyone of all ages and genders and mindsets," Jarvis said.